A-Elshorafa/calendly-server/README.md

   5- Fill mailer credientials (Recommend to use mailtrap.io for quick testing)

+  6- ALLOW_SUBSCRIPTION_NOTIFICATION

-  6- ALLOW_SUBSCRIPTION_NOTIFICATION => if value `true` it will send subscription mails automatically, by default it `true` but you can change it.
+    if value true it will send subscription mails automatically, change it to false to disable it

   7- Get your front-end https url and fill it instead of {https-front-end-url} and remove curly brackets

-      **if you don't have one follow calendly-client README.md to get your own https url**
+    if you don't have one follow calendly-client README.md to get your own https url

   8- Fill zoom oAuth app ZOOM_CLIENT_ID and ZOOM_CLIENT_SECRET